-It all starts when Jean-Louis Domecq designs a lamp adapted to the needs of his activity, a simple, robust, articulated lamp with no cables in its joints.
+It all starts when Jean-Louis Domecq designs a lamp adapted to the needs of his occupation, a simple, robust, articulated lamp with no cables in its joints.

-Its system by circular and concentric contact in the articulated arms makes it its particularity, a revolutionary concept composed of chrysocale, an alloy of copper, zinc and tin.
+Its Jieldé system uses innovative concentric contact circles in the articulated arms, a revolutionary concept composed of chrysocale, an alloy of copper, zinc and tin

-The success is there: the “Jieldé” lamp invests factories, workshops, drawing tables.
+The success is seen everywhere: the “Jieldé” lamp proliferates in and transforms factories, workshops, drawing tables

-It affects the general public because it leaves the industrial world to enchant the interiors of our homes, thanks to the multiplicity of finishes offered.
+Its charming simplicity spreads too beyond the industrial world and its light enhances the interiors of our homes, thanks to the multiplicity of superb styles and finishes offered

 The Jieldé, a star.

-From then on, the “Standard” becomes “Loft”.
-In 2003, the “Signal” is born, which is a replica of the original lamp in smaller size.
-The “Augustin”, “Clément” and “Beaumont” and “Dante” suspensions will follow, the reissue of the “LaK” lamp and the Aicler range in 2019.
+From then on, the “Standard” becomes the “Loft”.
+In 2003, the “Signal” is born, a replica of the original lamp in a smaller size.
+The “Augustin”, “Clément” and “Beaumont” and “Dante” suspensions will follow, most recently the “LaK” lamp and the Aicler range were rereleased in 2019